Open Access

 AFA Insurance

 AFA Insurance has specific requirements for Open Access.
-In the application, researchers must outline how the research will be made publicly accessible, which is a condition for the application to be approved.
+In the application, researchers must describe how the research results will be made publicly accessible.
+This is a condition for the application to be approved.

 - AFA Insurance

-Learn more and apply for funding through the link on the homepage.
-Available in Swedish.
+Learn more and apply for funding through the homepage.
+Information available in Swedish.

 Cancer Society

-Currently, there is no specific requirement; however, they support and recommend publishing Open Access.
-Instead, they refer to the Open Access policy of the managing authority, which beneficiaries must adhere to when publishing.
+No specific Open Access requirement, but they support and recommend Open Access publishing.
+Beneficiaries must follow the Open Access policy of the managing authority when publishing.

 - Cancer Society

-You can make your application via the link Research grants and support.
+Apply via the link Research grants and support.
+Information available in Swedish.

 Forte

-From 2021, Forte has adopted the requirements and conditions outlined in Plan S. This means that research funded by Forte must be published with open access without delay.
+From 2021, Forte has adopted the requirements and conditions outlined in Plan S. This means that research funded by Forte must be published Open Access without delay.
 The requirement currently applies only to scientific articles published in journals or conference proceedings.
-Publication should occur in one of the following ways:
+Publication should take place in one of the following ways:

-- Hybrid: In transformative journals or journals under transformative agreements.
+- Hybrid: In transformative journals or journals covered by transformative agreements.

-- Green Open Access: In subscription-based journals, provided the final published version of the article, or a peer-reviewed, author-approved version, is deposited simultaneously and without delay in an openly accessible archive/repository.
+- Green Open Access: In subscription-based journals, provided that the final published version, or a peer-reviewed, author-approved version, is deposited immediately in an openly accessible repository.

 An open license (CC BY) must be used for publication.
-Learn more through the links below:
+Learn more through these links:

 - Forte